Continuing Education Training

 Clinic Wellness: Practical and Lasting Ways to Support Your Team

 Get to the bottom of what’s happening with your team by exploring your clinic’s culture.
 Culture is behind the statement, “That’s just how it is around here!”
-Positive culture can boost morale and increase productivity, while toxic cultures strip morale and increase turnover.
-Learn what contributes to a clinic’s culture, identify your clinic’s current culture and the desired clinic culture for your clinic.
-Discover strategies to promote team support for culture change and get inspired by examples of what other clinics have done to bolster their culture and their team!
+Positive culture can boost morale and increase productivity, while toxic cultures diminish morale and increase turnover.
+Learn the dynamics of cultural development through understanding of your current values, desired values and what you might want to change.
+Discover strategies to promote support for team culture change and get inspired by examples of what other clinics have done to bolster their culture!

 Communication and De-escalation: Shifting Challenging Situations into Productive Experiences.